melchor629/node-flac-bindings/readme.md

 ## How to compile

-In case you need to compile or want to, ensure to install the optional peer dependencies!
-These are optional because they are not required in general terms as the pre-compiled code is enought for most cases.
+In case you need to compile or want to, ensure to install the optional `@melchor629/flac-bindings-lib`!
+This is optional because it is not required in general terms as the pre-compiled code is enough for most cases.
+Additionaly, allow running `postinstall` scripts for that package.

 To compile the bindings you need [Cmake](https://www.cmake.org) installed in your system and accessible from the terminal, and the C and C++ compilers as well.
 On Windows, the compilers can be installed easily with `npm install --global --production windows-build-tools`.
 Don't forget `git`.
 It is mandatory!